XuanJLiu/Single-Image-Haze-Removal/README.md

 1.Run download and trainig images.ipynb
-  800 landscape images will be downloaded in a file 2.Run haze_coloratt.ipynb
+  →800 landscape images will be downloaded in a new folder →A training result will be shown:

+2.Run haze_coloratt.ipynb